Krowemoh/ScarletDME/README.md

 05 AUG 2023 - Added BigNumber support.
 21 AUG 2023 - Updated the Makefile to be more similar to the 64bit version.
 27 SEP 2023 - Merge with upstream/dev to get 64 bit changes.
-29 SEP 2023 - Simplify the Makefile and reorganize project
+29 SEP 2023 - Simplify the Makefile and reorganize the project.
 ```